vr25/vr25/README.md

 ### Hi there! 👋
-I am currently pursuing a Master's in Computer Science at Rensselaer Polytechnic Institute, New York.
-My research is in Deep Learning and Natural Language Processing, focused on Financial NLP.
+I am currently a Ph.D. student studying Computer Science at the AI Institute, University of South Carolina.
+My research is in Knwoledge Graphs and Natural Language Processing (Language Modeling).

 ### Connect with me: